eic/epic-analysis/README.md

       if you already have cloned without submodules, execute `git submodule update --init` to obtain them
   - environment must be set first (`source environ.sh`)
-  - run `run_delphes.sh` with no arguments for usage guide
+  - run `deps/run_delphes.sh` with no arguments for usage guide
   - in the script, you may need to change `exeDelphes` to the proper executable, e.g., `DelphesHepMC2` or `DelphesHepMC3`, depending on the format of your generator input